ParkerBritt/houdini-clipboard-io/README.md

   <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue">
 </p>

-Houdini Clipboard IO is a python module, providing tools for creating and modifying nodes in Houdini's clipboard from external programs.
+**Houdini Clipboard IO** is a Python package, providing tools for creating and **modifying nodes in Houdini's clipboard** from external programs.
 > Early WIP
 > Because of Houdini's DRM it is not possible to use .cpio files generated with a non commercial version of Houdini.